yasinabdmahmood/Capstone-Project/README.md

 # Capstone Project

-> In this website you will learn how to create a web application using the Html Css and Javascript.
+> In this Capstone project a website is bulit based on an online website for a conference about Science and technology summit 2022.
 ## Built With

 - HTML